shashwat-9/NatWest-Assignment/README.md

 # NatWest-Assignment

-This project is swagger enabled -> http://localhost:8080/swagger-ui.html#
+This project is swagger enabled.
+Hit -> http://localhost:8080/swagger-ui.html# when run locally

 The project runs locally as localhost:8080/play